-Connecting to Your Dedicated Server
+2 Connecting to Your Dedicated Server

 In general, there are two different ways you can connect to your dedicated server.
 You can use a Web-based interface like Plesk, or you can connect directly to your server using the Secure Shell protocol (SSH).
+Servers with Assisted Service Plan have Plesk control panel installed by default.

 Either way, you connect to your server using your server's IP address, the user ID, and the password you specified when you set up your account.
-If you are connecting to your account using Plesk, log in with the user ID "admin" instead of the user ID you specified when you set up your account.
+If you are connecting to your account using Plesk and did not purchase Assisted Service Plan, log in with the user ID "admin" instead of the user ID you specified when you set up your account.
+Assisted Service Plan customers should use their user ID.